A-French-PngHash/Sport-Flutter/README.md

 ### Workout storage

 Workouts are stored in lib/Data/exercises.json.
-Each object is associated with a number starting from 0.
+This file contains a "workouts" element which is a list of all the different workouts :

 |Key|Type|Purpose|Required
 |--|--|--|--|